What exactly do companies promise?

-The reason why regular consumers fall victim to it is simple, says American data protection expert Christopher Soghoian: “Facebook was developed to violate your privacy at every turn.
+The reason the regular consumer is falling victim is simple, says American privacy expert Christopher Soghoian: “Facebook was designed to violate your privacy at every turn.

-There is no way to buy a Facebook or Google subscription that preserves privacy.
-If these companies advertised their new product as something that emphasizes data protection, they would have to admit that their regular product is no good.
-By default, these services are there from the factory to knock us down. ”
+There is no way of a Facebook- or buy a Google subscription, which preserves privacy.
+If these companies were to advertise their new product as something that values data protection, they would have to admit that their regular product is no good.
+These services are there by default from the factory to put us in the pan. "

 More knowledge - PDF download, eCourse on demand or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!